Brandon Whipple: Confrontation with police

-On September 24, 2022, Whipple was involved in a verbal altercation with a Wichita Police officer after being prevented from delivering trash to a community cleanup event.
-In video footage recorded by the officer's body-worn camera, Whipple calls City Manager Robert Layton to tell him the officer "doesn't know who I am," before requesting the name of the acting chief of police so that Whipple could file a complaint.
-Whipple released the footage himself on October 13th after learning the officer's body camera was not turned on for the beginning of the altercation, during which Whipple claimed the officer yelled at him.
+In footage obtained from the officer's body-worn camera, Whipple is seen calling City Manager Robert Layton and telling him that the officer "doesn't know who I am," before requesting the name of the acting chief of police so that he could file a complaint.

+Whipple released the footage, himself, on October 13, after learning the officer's body camera was not turned on for the beginning of the altercation, during which Whipple claimed the officer yelled at him.
 Whipple used the situation to call for a review of Wichita police body-camera policies, but ultimately apologized for his role in the event.